A TV production crew in Lima, Peru, has videotaped a purple disc-shaped OVNI/UFO hovering near a construction site.

 Not only did Uncle Sam lock up Japanese-Americans in “internment camps” during World II, but a 1942 regional security pact also became the legal cover for shipping 1800 Peruvians of Japanese descent to the very same camps.
 Carmen Utako Tochio Villanueva(photo), who was born into one of those families in a Texas internment camp, tells her story to LatinoUSA’s Mia Warren:[Mas…]

 “After testing samples from five of Peru’s 300 elongated Paracas skulls, a geneticist has finally released the results and they are mind-blowing,” The Anomalist reports: The mysterious skulls found … within a gigantic graveyard contain mitochondrial DNA that shows mutations not found in humans.
 In other words, these guys were not human.
-Or at the very least were human-like.
-[Mas…]
+Or at the […]

 OK, people break it up.
 Nothing to see here.
 Move along now, return to your homes.
 Just your average Peruvian cane toad eating a bat.
 Like you’ve never seen this before. ¡Chale!
 RELATED: Peruvian bulldog has mad skateboard skills (video)

 It’s called an olinguito.
 Freakin delicious, too!
 Elise Roedenbeck reports: Olinguito, the cute new mammal discovered in the Andes, is nature’s newest little surprise.
 The small creature, related to the raccoon, looks like a cross between an Ewok and a rat.
 However, anyone who’s ever lived in the Andes can tell you meat is meat. […]

 They’re coming on boats and rafts from the United Estates and the Eurozone to this country on the Pacific Coast of South America — a representative democratic republic divided into 25 regions — to live The Peruvian Dream.